MVRV Z-Score

 What is the Bitcoin MVRV Z-Score?

 The MVRV Z-Score restates the MVRV ratio in standard-deviation units.
 Where MVRV simply divides market cap by realized cap, the Z-score subtracts realized cap from market cap and then divides by the expanding-window standard deviation of market cap.
 The result is a scale-adjusted overvaluation gauge introduced by the pseudonymous analyst Awe & Wonder in 2018.
-Today reads +0.71, the Undervalued regime.
+Today reads +0.33, the Undervalued regime.

 What does an MVRV Z-Score above 7 mean?

 In Awe & Wonder’s original calibration, Z ≥ +7 marked the historical extreme-overvaluation zone.
-The threshold cleanly identified the 2011, 2013, and 2017 blow-off tops on the daily-close record.
-It has not fired since December 2017: the April 2021 peak topped at +6.90, the November 2021 peak at +3.54, and the March 2024 pre-halving high at +2.97.
+On btc oak’s daily-close record the threshold cleanly identified the 2013 and 2017 blow-off tops (the only ≥7 prints in 2011 are an early-window artifact, not a tracked top — see below).
+It has not fired since December 2017: the 2021 cycle’s Z peaked at +6.90 in February 2021, the November 2021 leg at +3.54, and the March 2024 pre-halving high at +2.97.
 Treat the +7 ceiling as a 2010s-era reference rather than a modern signal.

 How is the MVRV Z-Score calculated?